Tuition fees for non-EU/EEA passportholders and those who obtained a Master’s degree IN THE NETHERLANDS before

 Registration in the Netherlands: yes.

-As an incoming student not holding a passport issued by one of the EU /EEA members, or not having a regular permanent residence permit (type II), or an asylum residence permit (type III or IV), but wishing to register in the Netherlands, you must transfer a financial guarantee.
+As an incoming student not holding a passport issued by one of the EU /EEA members, or not having a regular permanent residence permit (type II), or an asylum residence permit (type III or IV), but wishing to register in the Netherlands, you must transfer a substantial financial guarantee - which will cover your tuition and registration costs.
+The remaining sum will be transferred back to your (to be acquired) new account at a Dutch bank, in order to cover your costs of living.
 Read more here.

-* Of course without raising the fees for all such as this has been imposed in the UK where both national as well as international students now have to pay huge tuition fees and those from low income backgrounds have all been pushed into often lifelong debts.
+* Of course without raising the fees for all such as this has been imposed in the UK where both national as well as international students now have to pay huge tuition fees and those from low income, working class or underpriviliged backgrounds have all been pushed into often lifelong debts.
 In the Netherlands we should be vigilant: accepting higher fees for international students could ultimately lead towards full-blown neo-liberal privatisation of higher education (as this is already largely the case in the UK and the US).